kris99manjunath/workindiatest/README.md

 Once it runs without any erors, you can run index.js<br>

 (NOTE: IT is not advised to upload .env i just uploaded for the template)

+Login token must be sent throgh auth-token in headers. if token fails you cant access other todo functionalities.